Kings vs. Senators Prediction & Picks - November 2

 Kings vs. Senators Prediction & Picks: Line, Spread, Over/Under - November 2

-The Los Angeles Kings (5-2-2), winners of four straight road games, visit the Ottawa Senators (4-4) at Canadian Tire Centre on Thursday at 7:00 PM ET on ESPN+ and BSW.
+The Los Angeles Kings (5-2-2) take a four-game road winning streak into a matchup with the Ottawa Senators (4-4) on Thursday, November 2 at 7:00 PM ET on ESPN+ and BSW.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.